ska-sa/spead2/doc/py-recv.rst

      background task will be started and allocate new memory until `initial` buffers are available.
    :param MemoryAllocator allocator: Underlying memory allocator

+   .. py:attribute:: warn_on_error

+      Whether to issue a warning if the memory pool becomes empty and needs to allocate new memory on request.
+It defaults to true.